Michael Rachlin, AIA, LEED AP

 Michael obtained his Bachelor of Architecture degree from Arizona State University in 1974.
-He is licensed to practice Architecture in the District of Columbia and in 11 states, including California, Arizona, Colorado, Louisiana, Georgia, Maryland, New Mexico, Nevada, Ohio, Texas and Virginia.
+He is licensed to practice Architecture in the District of Columbia and in 12 states, including California, Arizona, Colorado, Louisiana, Georgia, Maryland, New Mexico, Nevada, Ohio, Texas, Virginia, and Wyoming.

 Michael is a member of the American Institute of Architects, the National Council of Architectural Registration Boards, the International Interior Design Association and a LEED Accredited Professional.